satishram/ATON---MOOS-IVP/README.md

-# ATON---MOOS-IVP
+# ATON---MOOS-IVP--Cloudonomous
-Developing Marine Autonomous Framework with MOOS IVP along with ATON Development
+Developing Marine Autonomous Framework with MOOS IVP along with ATON Development and Drive data through Cloudonomous framework

 Learn more about the MOOS - IVP Framework from MIT Open Source License